 Take the time to view these treasures as they whisper tales of Balinese royalty, ancient kingdoms, eternal love, and Indonesian legends.
 Indeed, at Tugu Bali, we felt like we had walked into a living history book on Indonesian art and culture.
 Ask for a tour — Lucienne, the founder’s daughter, charmed us with her recollections of lovingly exploring antique shops with her dad while her teenage friends spent their time on less soulful pursuits.

 One crimson-themed villa, which you can visit when it’s not occupied, is dedicated to the passionate love story between Belgian painter Le Mayeur (who came to Bali in 1932) and the model of his paintings, Balinese dancer Ni Pollok; it showcases the artist’s original carved furniture.

 The piece that started Setjadibrata on his life-long mission of cultural preservation is displayed in Tugu Bali’s hotel lobby — a 16th-century stone bowl from which ancient priests sprinkled holy water on sick villagers.

-One object that really caught our eyes was a dramatic, five-metre-high Garuda (sunbird king), carved from a 120-year-old tree, towering above a dance stage in the lobby.
+And one object that really caught our eyes was a dramatic, five-metre-high Garuda (sun bird king), carved from a 120-year-old tree, towering above a dance stage in the lobby.
 Lucienne told us she literally stumbled over the statue at a village.
-Carved by an Indonesian master carver, it had been left outside as it was too massive for any home, and had sunk and almost disappeared into the ground.
-In its current central location, it’s likely that it has also caught the attention of supermodel Kate Moss and Brazilian popstar Bebel Gilberto, who have been spotted at Tugu Bali.
+Carved by an Indonesian master carver, it had been left outside as too massive for any home, and had sunk and almost disappeared into the ground.
+(In its current central location, it’s likely it also caught the attention of super-model Kate Moss and Brazilian pop star Bebel Gilberto, who have been spotted at Tugu Bali.)